JacobReynolds/thevoid/README.md

 #Shout into the void

-To run type `npm start` the navigate to localhost:8000
+To run, type `npm start` then navigate to localhost:8000